-Hand out our free translating inequality phrases worksheets to children, so they stay one step ahead of their peers!
-These printables, with included answer keys, are equipped with scads of practice for young learners in translating verbal phrases such as "12 more than x is less than 16" or "thrice the sum of 5 and x is at most 22" into algebraic inequalities.
+Hand out our free, printable translating inequality phrases worksheets to children, so they stay one step ahead of their peers!
+These worksheets, with answer keys, are equipped with scads of practice for young learners in translating verbal phrases such as "12 more than x is less than 16" or "thrice the sum of 5 and x is at most 22" into algebraic inequalities.
 Students must remember to double-check whether the one-step inequalities or two-step inequalities that they write match the verbal phrases.
-We're now good to get the show on the road!

-These pdf worksheets are most recommended for students in 6th grade, 7th grade, and 8th grade.
+These pdf translating inequality phrases worksheets are most recommended for learners in grade 6, grade 7, and grade 8.

 CCSS: 6.EE, 7.EE

-Watch kids gravitate toward this worksheet!
-Be it addition, subtraction, multiplication, or division, let young learners carefully analyze the operations and numbers and then translate them as one-step inequalities accurately.
+Be it addition, subtraction, multiplication, or division, let 7th grade children carefully analyze the operations and numbers and then translate them as one-step inequalities accurately.

-This free printable has tremendous additional practice in translating two-step inequalities in store for kids.
-Construct the correct linear inequalities by identifying the coefficient, variable, constant, and the operation involved.
+These printable worksheets provide tremendous practice in translating two-step inequalities.
+Construct the linear inequalities by identifying the coefficient, variable, constant, and the operation involved.